StadGent/fractal_styleguide_gent-base/components/31-molecules/accordion/README.md

 ### Single expandable item

+Accordions with one single expandable item are displayed with a chevron on the right-hand side.

+* When collapsed, the chevron points down, to indicate that it can be expanded.
+* When expanded, the chevron points up, to indicate that it can be collapsed.

+By default, the single expandable item is collapsed.

+The single expandable items has a label that tells what content is in the item.
+Do not start the label with a verb that describes the collapsing or expanding.
+This is not necessary because the item is already in an accordion.
+For example, if the item is a list of opening hours deze week, don't use a label "Show opening hours this week" but use "Opening hours this week" instead.

 ### Multiple expandable items

-## Style

-* Single items receive a chevron on the right hand side.
-* Multiple expandable items receive a 'plus' or 'minus' sign on the left hand side.
+Accordions with multiple expandable items are displayed in a list of items with labels with a plus or a minus icon on the left-hand side of each item.

+* When an item is collapsed, the plus icon is shown, to indicate that it can be expanded.
+* When an item is expanded, the minus icon is shown, to indicate that it can be collapsed.

+By default, all the expandable items are collapsed.
+Multiple items can be expanded at the same time.

+The expandable items each have a label that tells what content is in the item.
+Do not start the label with a verb that describes the collapsing or expanding.
+This is not necessary because the item is already in an accordion.
+For example, if an item is about transportation by train, don't use a label "Show transportation by train" but use "Transportation by train" instead.

 ## Markup

 * Multiple expandable items must always be contained in an unordered- or description list.
 * The toggle must be of type button and preferably wrapped in an element with (implicit) role header.
 * The toggle button has both aria-expanded to indicate it's current state and aria-controls to indicate which element it controls.

-## Functionality

-* Multiple items can be expanded at the same time

 ## Javascript